Teppe Hasanlu: Archaeology

 Originally, excavations in the Ushnu-Solduz Valley were intended to explore a series of stratified occupation levels in the area with the objective of reconstructing a regional cultural history from Neolithic times until Alexander the Great's conquest of Persia beginning in 334 BC, such that any conclusions would rely solely on material evidence from the region itself, independent of linguistic or literary evidence from adjoining regions.
 The unexpected discovery of the famous "Gold Bowl" at Hasanlu in 1958 led to the project shifting its focus to the Iron Age levels at this site, although several other sites in the region were also excavated in order to stay in line with the project's broader objective.
 A silver cup was found at the same time.
 These other excavations were conducted at Dinkha Tepe, Dalma Tepe, Hajji Firuz Tepe, Agrab Tepe, Pisdeli, and Seh Girdan.

 The Hasanlu Publications Project was initiated in 2007 to produce the official monograph-length final reports on the excavation.
 Currently two Excavation Reports and several Special Studies volumes have been completed.

 Dalma Tepe

-Dalma Tepe is a small mound located about 5 km southwest of Ḥasanlū Tepe, near the modern village of Dalma.
+Dalma Tepe is a small mound located about 5 km southwest of Ḥasanlū Tepe, near the modern village of Dalma, which is a type site of Dalma culture.
 It is approximately 50 m in diameter.
 It was excavated by Charles Burney and T. Cuyler Young Jr., in 1958–1961 in three seasons totally less than one month.

 Large quantities of handmade, chaff-tempered pottery were found.
-This includes 'Dalma plain ware', 'Dalma impressed ware', and 'Dalma red-slipped ware', which was covered with a uniform coat of dark-red paint.
-There was a variety of shapes.

 'Dalma painted ware' is decorated with large patterns of triangles in deep shades on red.

-Conical clay spindle whorls were also found.

-Dalma pottery represents Period IX at Ḥasanlū Tepe, and is dated to around 5000–4500 BCE.
-Links with Level XVI at Tepe Gawra have been identified, which, in northern Iraq, represents Ubaid 3 period.

 Similar pottery has been found at Seh Gābī and Godin Tepe, attributed to Period X. Kul Tepe Jolfa is another related site from the same period.
 It is located north of Lake Urmia.